javidwaldron/.github.io/README.md

 ---
 *Stack uses: Nuxt, Vue, SCSS, built in Glitch before being deployed to github pages*

+---

+### Local Dev

+setting up the env is pretty simple, just a few npm commands.

+- `npm install` in your project root (wherever your package.json file is) for dependencies install.
+- `npm run dev` to generate localhost server to work off of.

+the other commands are there mostly for netlify deployment, with the exception of "deploy" which is a remenant of an old github workflow.

 [![made With ❤️ by Ltrademark](https://static.basedcdn.com/madebyLTM/src/assets/made-with-less3-by-ltrademark.png)](https://ltrdmrk.co)